 Cutting Energy Bills

-The Progressive Conservatives aim to help Ontario consumers cut their energy bills and help “the little guy”.
+The Ford government aims to help Ontario consumers cut their energy bills and help “the little guy”.
 A benefit of energy efficiency programs, is that they can be targeted to those most in need.
 Everyone in the province does not have the same energy bill, and those bills place a higher burden on particular households.
 For instance, a 2016 study by the Financial Accountability Office of Ontario showed that residents in Northern Ontario spend more on energy than those in Toronto-Hamilton-Niagara (figure 1).
 This is largely because northerners use more electricity and fuel oil to heat their homes.
 Efficiency programs can target these specific houses for upgrades to building envelopes and heating systems.

 Avoiding Unneeded Energy Generation Costs

-In a recent statement, the Ontario Energy Minister, Greg Rickford, stated that he was going to “stop approvals for wasteful energy projects where the need for electricity has not been demonstrated”.
+In a recent statement, the Ford government ‘s Energy Minister, Greg Rickford, stated that he was going to “stop approvals for wasteful energy projects where the need for electricity has not been demonstrated”.
 While this statement was made in the context of renewable energy sources (which have contributed to electricity system needs and coal phase-out), the same words are often spoken by efficiency advocates.
 This is because many electricity generation and infrastructure projects would not be needed with more aggressive energy conservation.